EMPAT94/empat94.github.io/_gs/a-dying-world.md

 ---

-I glanced at the ring and wand I had kept from the tutorial, put beside the thoroughly cleaned and neatly folded robe.
+I glanced at the ring and wand I had kept from the tutorial, set beside the thoroughly cleaned and neatly folded robe.

 'I wonder if there is another exit portal in the dungeon, like it was in the Tutorial?
 The storyline revolves around it a fair bit.
 Perhaps after we clear the levels, we can access it?
 How is it connected to this calamity though?'